 WKNC is a proud sponsor of Wolfpack sports, specifically Women's Basketball and Men's Baseball.
 If you'd like to hear music, please tune in to our online stream (see "how can I listen to WKNC?").

-We accept both electronic and hard copies of CDs in four main formats.
+We accept both electronic and hard copies of CDs.
 Please address your mail to:

 (insert format here) Music Director